TenTaeTme/dotfiles/README.md

 ## 4 · Updating & contributing

 1. Edit files in place inside `~/dotfiles/<package>/…`.
-2. Re‑run the matching `stow -t …` if you added new files.
+2. Re‑run the matching `stow -t …` if you add new files.
 3. Commit & push:

    ```bash